Radial Shock Wave Treatment

 • Massage/Vibration Therapy.

-How does Shock Therapy work?
+How does Radial Shockwave Therapy work?

 Shockwaves are transmitted through the skin into the underlying tissues where they stimulate pain relief and tissue repair.
-Shockwave Therapy works by:
+Radial Shockwave Therapy works by:

 Reducing pain via the Gate Control Theory.
 The intense pulses from the Shockwave activate particular nerve fibres, stopping the transmission of pain signals.